Aldyn306429/Chess/README.md

 What to work on next:
     **Write tests for everything you worked on previously

-    1) Input pieces to get ready to move the pieces
-    2) Pieces to actually move on board
-    3) Add legal and illegal moves
-    4) Add special cases in game_master.rb
+    1) Add special cases in game_master.rb
+        - Pieces blocking in front of each other
         - Checks
         - En-passante for pawns
         - Castling moves for kings and rooks